pivotal/docs-platform-automation/docs/tasks.md

 ### activate-certificate-authority

-Activates the certificate authority configured on Ops Manager with the specified GUID.
+Ensures that the newest certificate authority on Ops Manager is active.

-This task requires a GUID passed in via the `new-ca/guid` file.

 === "Task"
     ---excerpt--- "tasks/activate-certificate-authority"